MrGerrit/MrGerrit/README.md

 👋 Heeey, I’m @MrGerrit :> nice to meet you!
 - 👀 I’m intrigued by PKM & Obsidian, biofabrication & 3D-printing and of course cryptocurrency
 - 🌱 I’m currently learning blockchain stuff and improving my CAD skills
-- 💞️ I’m looking to collaborate on building 3D-printers or crypto trading strategies.
+- 💞️ I’m looking to collaborate on building 3D-printers or crypto TA strategies.
 - 📫 How to reach me ...

 <!---